7 Quick Tips about Organizing your first Summer Camp

 *Total Cost= Space rental + Equipment Cost+ Food+ Drinks+ Staff

 You can start by creating a database of parents nearby.
 Write to them about your summer camp.
-You can use Mailchimp to send bulk emails at once.
+Get contact information, collect feedback, use social media platforms to market your camp well.
+You can use Mailchimp to send bulk emails, send the weekly newsletter at once.
 Or you can use Omnify and add the parents to your database.
 Emails will be sent to them automatically as you add them.

 After you’ve figured out your activities, create a schedule for the day, it’s important you include some fun activities for the kids.
 Get creative with amenities such as setting up a swimming pool.
 Include best summer activities like swimming, painting, storytelling sessions, scavenger hunt, etc so that along with the kids, the whole family could have fun.
 Or you can always have some coloring sheets on hand or another quiet activity set up.
 This gives you a break time as well.
 Making your campground fun with newer and a hub of interesting new skills also helps other children who are probably introverted in nature.
 Start with some fun games that also involve prizes and gifting say t-shirts, mugs, or any other souvenir.
 Most kids love the idea of competition and adventure, setting the right camp tone on!
 Many counselors and staff members might also want to make the camps social media-friendly by setting up places for sharing a great photo from their cell phones with friends and the whole family.
 The whole idea is to make the camp experience talk of the town!

 Once the kids have completed their camp successfully, give them a token of appreciation.
 You can organize competitions as well and give them gifts.
 Every contribution, however small, is appreciated.
 Invite the parents and community over and arrange for campers to perform on the last day.